 DisplayLink Linux Rotation

-One interesting gain is xf86-video-fbdev supports rotation with a custom option (note it disables DGA and xrandr when it rotated mode).
+The xorg generic fbdev driver (xf86-video-fbdev) supports rotation with a custom option (note it disables DGA and xrandr when it rotated mode).
+DisplayLink devices can use this driver two ways:

-To enable, in the xorg.conf “Device” section, add a Rotate option, setting it to CW, CCW, or UD.
+To enable rotation, in the xorg.conf “Device” section, add a Rotate option, setting it to CW, CCW, or UD.

 Section "Device"